-This international Corridor includes southern Lake Huron, the St. Clair River, Lake St. Clair, the Detroit River, and western Lake Erie.
-Water from the three upper Great Lakes (Superior, Michigan, and Huron) flows into the St. Clair River, through the Huron-Erie Corridor (HEC), and into Lake Erie at a rate of about 120 billion gallons per day.
+The international waters of the St. Clair-Detroit River System (SCDRS) include portions of southern Lake Huron, the St. Clair River, Lake St. Clair, the Detroit River, and western Lake Erie.
+The System is located within Michigan and Ohio, USA, and Ontario, Canada.
+Waters from the three upper Great Lakes (Superior, Michigan and Huron) flow through the SCDRS and into Lake Erie at a rate of about 120 billion gallons per day.

-The Huron-Erie Corridor includes one of the busiest navigation centers in the United States and is an international trade route with Canada and overseas markets.
-Over $80 billion/year in trade between the U.S. and Canada is carried out across the HEC.
-More than five million people live within an hour’s drive of this Corridor.
+The SCDRS comprises one of the busiest navigation centers in the United States and is an international trade route with Canada and overseas markets.
+Over $80 billion per year in trade between the U.S. and Canada is carried out across the SCDRS.
+More than five million people live within an hour’s drive of this System.
 It is also the major source of drinking water for Michigan, Ohio, and Ontario.

-The Detroit River International Wildlife Refuge and Ottawa National Wildlife Refuge are located in the lower HEC, and Walpole Island First Nation lands are in the upper HEC.
-Habitat in these waters is used by over 65 species of fish, and is home to sixteen threatened or endangered fish species.
-The Corridor is also part of the central Great Lakes flyway for millions of migratory waterfowl, and contains some of the largest and most diverse wetlands remaining in the region.
+The Detroit River International Wildlife Refuge and the Ottawa National Wildlife Refuge are located in the lower SCDRS while the Walpole Island First Nation lands are in the upper SCDRS.
+Habitat in these waters is used by over 65 species of fish, and is home to 16 threatened or endangered fish species.
+The System is also part of the central Great Lakes flyway for millions of migratory waterfowl as it contains some of the largest and most diverse wetlands remaining in the region.